 Step 1: Combine the egg yolks, garlic, rice vinegar, Dijon mustard, and kimchi with an immersion blender, food processor, or blender.

-Step 2: Pour the oil slowly into a cup or blender while processing until the mixture is smooth and creamy.
+Step 2: Pour the oil slowly into the cup or blender while processing until the mixture is smooth and creamy.

-Step 3: Taste and season with salt and gochugaru, and stir in more kimchi to serve (if you prefer).
+Step 3: Taste and season with salt and gochugaru.

 Expert Tips

 - Ensure the ingredients are at room temperature before starting – especially the eggs.
 Cold ingredients make it more challenging to achieve a proper emulsion.
-I recommend removing the ingredients from the fridge 30 minutes before you make it.
+I recommend removing them from the fridge 30 minutes before you make it.

-- Depending on the brand of kimchi you include, you may need to include more vinegar if it looks dry to get the right consistency.
+- Depending on the brand of kimchi, you may need to include more or less rice vinegar to get the right consistency.

 Tips for Emulsification